sourcemeta/vendorpull/README.md

 In this case, we're vendoring `vendorpull` itself, Chromium's `depot_tools`, and the Electron project.

-- The first column defines the dependency name as it will be vendored inside the `vendor` directory
+- The first column defines the dependency name as it will be vendored in the project.
+If the name does not contain a slash, then the dependency is vendored inside the `vendor` directory.
+Otherwise, the dependency name is vendored relative to the root of the repository
 - The second column defines the repository `git` URL of the dependency
 - The third column defines the `git` revision of the project that you want to vendor.
 It can be any `git` revision such as a commit hash, a tag, etc